Quick Garlic Chili Oil Noodles

 This post contains affiliate links.
 As an amazon associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

-• Rice wine vinegar – just a touch of rice wine vinegar helps to balance out all the flavors of the dish.
-The acid helps to cut through the heaviness of the oil.
-If you don’ have rice wine vinegar, you can use white vinegar or apple cider vinegar.
+• Rice wine vinegar – This helps balance the richness of the chili oil and sesame oil.
+If you don’t have rice wine vinegar, white vinegar or apple cider vinegar both work as substitutes.

 How to make garlic chili oil noodles